itsmeprateek/Solvers/README.md

 5) OpenCV
 6) Tensorflow & Keras

-You can watch this video demonistration too https://youtu.be/LORUOoegAOM
+You can watch this video demonistration too https://youtu.be/AHaIVgEZq9Q

-WE ARE SOLVERS->
+WE ARE SOLVERS-->

 PRATEEK KUMAR-
 SWAPAN CHETRI-